RaedAlvi/Justice_League-app/README.md

 ## 👾 Project Inspiration

 I've always been intrigued by superhero games, especially those story-driven ones where you really feel like part of the team.
-So for our **AF3005 – Programming** course with Dr. Usama Arshad at LUMS, we thought:
+So for our **AF3005 – Programming** course with Dr. Usama Arshad at FAST, we thought:
 **Why not make our project something we'd actually have fun building, not just another assignment?**

 ---